Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis

 \subsection{Results}

-The performance comparison is summarized in Table \ref{table:combination}.
-We see that both for the datasets, in the case of abrupt changes, the $0$th D-MDL performs best, while in the case of gradual changes, the $1$st D-MDL performs best and the $2$nd D-MDL performs worse than the $1$st but better than the $0$th.
+The results are summarized in Table \ref{table:combination}.
+We see that both for the datasets, in the case of the abrupt changes, the $0$th D-MDL performed best, while for the gradual changes, the $1$st D-MDL performed best and the $2$nd D-MDL performed worse than the $1$st but better than the $0$th.
 That matches our intuition.
 Because the $0$th D-MDL was designed so that it could detect abrupt changes while the $1$st one was designed so that it could detect starting points of gradual changes.